digital-asset/daml/docs/source/app-dev/command-deduplication.rst

 Error handling
 --------------

-Error handling is needed when the status code of the command submission RPC call or in the :ref:`in the completion event <com.daml.ledger.api.v1.Completion.status>` is not ``OK``.
+Error handling is needed when the status code of the command submission RPC call or in the :ref:`completion event <com.daml.ledger.api.v1.Completion.status>` is not ``OK``.
 The following table lists appropriate reactions by status code (written as ``STATUS_CODE``) and error code (written in capital letters with a link to the error code documentation).
 Fields in the error metadata are written as ``field`` in lowercase letters.